 Spin the wheel as the carousels below you create a mad whirlwind of chaos.
 Plenty of laughs and silliness to be had here.

 Enjoy Disney’s version of a virtual comedy club with the Monster’s Inc. Laugh Floor.
 This is a small theatre with virtual characters that poke fun at the audience members.

 The jokes are all-ages friendly.
 Most of the “stock” material is aimed at kids of course.
 But the audience interaction can be a lot of fun for the adults in the crowd too.

 Good for a nice break after a long day of rides.

 It’s not a ride at all, but this latest fireworks display from Disney is the perfect dessert to finish off your trip to the Magic Kingdom.
 The iconic castle backdrop of the Disney logo comes alive with projectors and lights as the sky is illuminated with a stunning fireworks show.

 Don’t you dare miss out on one of the best shows the Magic Kingdom has to offer!

-Ultimately, the decision about what to spend time is up to you, your party’s tastes, and most of all the ride’s line length when you arrive!
+Ultimately, deciding what to spend time is up to you, your party’s tastes, and most of all the ride’s line length when you arrive!
 But we hope this primer has given you and your family some ideas about what might make your trip truly magical.